arcboundrav/evodom/README.md

 Yet, largely due to how well the game is balanced and how simple it is, the minimalist approach works in practice.
 Specifically:

 1) Which Cards are available for Acquisition usually varies in relation to how many Coins an Agent has.

 2) An Agent is more likely to have a relatively low number of Coins, so that selection rarely involves all of the distinct Card types.

 3) If cost(A) > cost(B), it is usually correct to acquire A instead
    of B when both are available.

 4) Penalizing Curse preferences and early game Victory Card preferences further reduces the expected number of options during the early game.

-    5) The [willingness to pass during the Buy Phase](#willingness-to-pass-rather-than-buy) discussed in the Heuristics Section prevents automatic Acquisition of the cheapest and least useful Cards---which are precisely those most often among available options.
+5) The [willingness to pass during the Buy Phase](#willingness-to-pass-rather-than-buy) prevents automatic Acquisition of the cheapest and least useful
+   Cards---which are precisely those most often among available options.
-       Note: Preferences for such Cards can still evolve if they are integral to a competent Strategy.
+   Note: Preferences for such Cards can still evolve if they are integral
+         to a competent Strategy.

 One upshot is that distributions which heavily weight expensive cards relative to